Lazytrackz/search_engine/README.md

-*- file: ... didn't open* - if the app can't open a document
+*- file: ... didn't open* - if the app can't open the document

 *- document: ... has incorrect symbols*- if the document or the word in the document has incorrect symbols